Different Yarns for Different Knitting Machines

 The most common question I get regarding knitting machines is "I want a knitting machine that will knit . . . ".

 It is not about which knitting machine will knit what knitted garments.
 The question that should be asked is "Which knitting machine will knit the weight of yarn I want to knit?".
-In hand knitting (and crochet), the knitting needle size and crochet hook size is different for different sizes of yarns.
-In machine knitting we currently have 3 gauges of knitting machines (basically).
+In hand knitting and crochet, the knitting needle size and crochet hook size is different for different sizes of yarns.
+In machine knitting we currently have 3 gauges of knitting machines.
 Only 3 knitting machines cover yarns as small as lace weight up to bulky weight yarns.

 Knowing the classifications of yarn sizes (yarn standards) that hand knitters use is important, so that we can use these wonderful yarns on our knitting machines.
 Fingering, sport, DK, and worsted and bulky weight yarns can be used on our knitting machines.
 But if you use too large a yarn on a knitting machine designed for finer yarns, the knitting machine can be damaged, and for sure your knitting carriage will jam.